- B.A., Keio University

 - Ph.D., University of Michigan

 Research and teaching interests include quantitative political methodology and comparative electoral and legislative politics.
-His current research project focuses on comparative analysis of the electoral advantage of incumbency.
-His recent publications include: “Incumbency Disadvantage under Electoral Rules with Intra-Party Competition: Evidence from Japan” (Journal of Politics 2015) and “No Sorting, No Advantage: Regression Discontinuity Estimates of Incumbency Advantage in Japan” (Electoral Studies 2016, with Yusaku Horiuchi, Roland Mansilla, and Michio Umeda).
+His recent publications include: “Incumbency Disadvantage under Electoral Rules with Intra-Party Competition: Evidence from Japan” (Journal of Politics 2015) and “When Do Political Parties Benefit from Incumbents’ Personal Votes?
+Comparative Analysis Across Different Electoral Systems” (Electoral Studies 2020).